Resolution (1793 privateer): Capture of Vigie

 On 25 May 1799 at 43°N 16°W Captain Le Lacheur of Guernsey on the Resolution cutter captured a new French privateer, the schooner Vigie, and took Vigie into Falmouth.
 Vigie, of Bordeaux, Audilai, master, was armed with fourteen 4-pounder guns and had a crew of 71 men.
 Vigie had been eight days out of Corrunna and "taken nothing" before acquiring her prize.

 Retaking Perseverance

-Reported 29 September 1799 the Bellona privateer, of 26 twelve-pounders and 200 men, from Bordeaux, captured Perseverance, Curtis, from London to Lisbon.
+It was reported or 29 September 1799, that the Bellona privateer, of 26 twelve-pounders and 200 men, from Bordeaux, had captured Perseverance, Curtis, from London to Lisbon.
 Resolution recaptured Perseverance and sent her into Guernsey.
 Perseverance left Bellona in chase of two others of the convoy which had separated.
 The fleet sailed from Portsmouth 6 September under convoy of HMS Penelope, of 36 guns.

 The Hampshire Telegraph and Naval Chronicle reported on 9 November 1799 that the frigate Nemesis, the sloop Anacreon, and the hired armed luggers Nile, Resolution, and Fanny had sailed on a cruise off the Coast of France.